fgiering/qrcodejs/README.md

+# Recursive QR-Generator

+Creates QR-Codes with QRCode.js out of Qr-Codes.
+You can use to have a long-distance effect as well as a short-distance usw of the qr-code e.g. on huge advertisings in the city.

+# Original Readme:

 # QRCode.js

 QRCode.js is javascript library for making QRCode.
 QRCode.js supports Cross-browser with HTML5 Canvas and table tag in DOM.
 QRCode.js has no dependencies.

 ## Basic Usages

 ```
 <div id="qrcode"></div>
 <script type="text/javascript">